diarmidmackenzie/tetris-engine/README.md

   - drop: accelerate the rate of falling of this shape.

   If keys are not specified, they will default to the default controls for 3D tetris.
 For VR-only applications, it shouldn't matter what keys are set, as the player won't be using the keyboard.

+- move: one of: "grip", "trigger" or"either".
+Default: "grip".
+Indicates which control will enable movement of the object, when using a 6doF controller.

+- rotate: one of: "grip", "trigger" or "either".
+Default: "trigger".
+Indicates which control will enable movement of the object, when using a 6doF controller.

+  It is fine to set move & rotate to overlapping values.
+This will result in both movement and rotation at the same time, when that overlapping control is engaged.

 - debug: Set "debug:true" on either to enable detailed console logging, and real-time data output to logger elements.